agude/agude.github.io/_books/serpent_valley.md

 image: /books/covers/serpent_valley.jpg
 ---

-<span class="book-title">Serpent Valley</span> is the third book in the War
+<span class="book-title">Serpent Valley</span>, the third book in the War
-Horses series.
-Like the previous two, it's a quick read with a lot of action, but without any of the defects that held the other two back!
-It is my favorite book of the series by far!
+Horses series, is another quick, action-packed read---but without the flaws holding back its predecessors.
+Easily my favorite of the series so far!

 The story is split into two parts:

-- The first part follows Vandal as he and the maintenance techs travel on a civilian freighter with a selection of ancient mechs that they need to get into fighting condition before they land.
-They soon realize their is an enemy saboteur onboard.
+- The first, Vandal and the techs travel on a freighter carrying antique mechs that they must get ready for battle before they land.
+They soon realize there's a saboteur aboard and they try uncovering the spy.
+The pacing is slower, with lots of time for character development.

-- The second part takes place after they land, and is full of action.
-Vandal leads a rag-tag group of rebels into battle against the planetary government.
+- The second, after landing, is nonstop action.
+Vandal leads a ragtag rebel team battling the planetary government.

+Throughout the book, Vandal repairs and pilots one mech, gaining intimate knowledge of its strengths and weaknesses.
+In a clever twist, he must leverage this understanding not to push the machine to its limits against the rebellion's enemies, but to destroy it when a traitor steals the mech and deserts.

-The plotting is tight and the pacing is perfect, and unlike {% include book_link.html title="Ymir" %} the transition between the different parts of the plot flows perfectly.
-The first part of the book is a little slower, with time for character development, and a mystery as they protagonists try to find the spy.
-They second part is all action.
+The plotting is tight, the pacing perfect.
+Unlike {% include book_link.html title="Ymir" %}, transitions between plot lines flow seamlessly.
+The balanced mix of mystery, intrigue, and action show that the author has really figured out his characters, worldbuilding, and style.
+I can't wait for the next book:

-Warren is clearly figuring out the characters, the world, and the writing style.
-I can't wait for the next book: {% include book_link.html title="Dog Solider" %}.
+{% include book_link.html title="Dog Solider" %}.